-Growing plants from seeds are not only easy to do, but it is also one of the cheapest ways to fill your garden with abundance.
-Some people may think only of growing vegetables from seed, but flower seeds are just as easy to plant.
-As a bonus, you'll have a greater choice of variety and color if you are willing to start your own rather than just buy what's already been grown in flats for quick sale at the start of the season.
+Growing plants from seeds is not only easy to do but is also one of the cheapest ways to fill your garden with abundance.
+Some people may only think of growing vegetables from seeds, but flowers are just as easy to plant.
+As a bonus, you'll have a greater choice of variety and color if you're willing to start your own varietals from seeds rather than just buy what's already being grown and sold at nurseries at the start of the season.

-Perennial flowers may not bloom their first year, but if you have the patience to wait, you can fill your garden for a fraction of the cost of buying plants.
-Annual flowers will bloom right on schedule.
-Many of them will even seed themselves, so you will have to plant them only once to receive the benefit of their years of blooming.
-If you've been dreaming of nonstop color, pick up some seed packets and get started.
+Perennial flowers may not bloom their first year, but if you have the patience to wait, you can fill your garden for a fraction of the cost of buying mature plants.
+Annual flowers will bloom right on schedule, and many of them will even seed themselves, so you'll only have to plant them once to receive years of beautiful blooms.
+If you've been dreaming of nonstop color, pick up some seed packets, and get started with the tips below.

 01 of 06

 Annual flowers are the backbone of billowy cottage gardens.
-Many annuals will even seed themselves.
-All you have to do is leave the flowers on the plants at the end of the season.
-They will drop seed, and almost magically, the seeds will weave themselves throughout the garden.
-OK, it's not really magic, and sometimes you will get too many seedlings in one spot, to the point of them becoming a nuisance, but small seedlings are easy to pull or transplant.
+Many annuals will seed themselves, so all you have to do is leave the flower heads on the plants at the end of the season.
+They will eventually drop seed, and the seeds will weave themselves throughout the garden with a little help from the wind.
+You may sometimes end up with too many seedlings in one spot, but they should be easy to pull or transplant.

-Annual flowers tend to grow quickly, and even those you direct sow outdoors in the spring will flower at their usual bloom time or very soon afterward.
+Keep in mind, annual flowers tend to grow quickly, so even those you direct sow outdoors in the spring will flower at their usual bloom time or very soon afterward.
 Just about any of the annuals that self-sow are good candidates for starting from seed, either indoors or direct sown.

 02 of 06